Send Me an Angel

-He lay quietly, evening his breathing out and praying that that he didn’t come into the room.
+He lay quietly, evening his breathing out and praying that that the man wouldn’t come into the room.

-Luca pulled the quilt down and used a part of it to wipe the sweat – which had begun to stream down his face – and catch his breath.
+Luca pulled the quilt down and used a part of it to wipe the sweat – which had already streamed down his face – and caught his breath.
 After several minutes of silence, Luca swung his bare feet out of bed and stood up.
 He went to the window and pulled the blind aside a tiny bit so that he could look out.

 The bright streetlamps provided enough light to see that the road was empty.
 Even from inside he could tell that the trees and plants, which lined the neighbour’s gardens, were suffering from the previous day’s heat.
-The water restrictions meant that many of them would struggle through the summer; already he could see the yellowing leaves.
+The water restrictions meant that many of them would struggle through the summer.
+He could already see the the leaves that had turned yellow.